ErikBoesen/FIRSTReplace/README.md

-# FIRSTReplace
+# FIRST Replace
-Chrome extension to replace numbers on page with that FRC team's name.
+Replace numbers in the page with their respective team name.